-This coin can be traced back to a documented Roman coin hoard—read below to learn exactly where, when, and how they was found!
+These coins can be traced back to a documented Roman coin hoard—read below to learn exactly where, when, and how they was found!
 To clarify, one purchase equals one coin.

-This double denarius of the South Petherton Hoard depicts the emperor Aurelian (270 - 275 AD).
-It has been graded Extra Fine, meaning that almost all of the details on both sides are in pristine condition.
+These bronze nummi of the Epfig Hoard depict the emperor Constantine the Great (307 - 337 AD).
+They have been graded Extra Fine, meaning that almost all of the details on both sides are in pristine condition.
 They're hard to photograph, and look much better in person!

-This coin has been authenticated by NGC, and its authenticity can be verified in their database (click here).
-A complete documentation of the hoard can be found in the Portable Antiquities Scheme database, and is available here.
+These coins have been authenticated by NGC, and their authenticity can be verified in their database (click here).

 Your Certificate of Authenticity is more than just a piece of paper—it's a promise to you.

 When you buy from History Hoard, you can rest assured that each of your new relics has been thoroughly inspected under the careful eyes of an antiquities specialist.
 Only items that are 100% certain to be authentic get sent to our customers.